 32. Get Stock Information

-If you want to check stock information on Google, just type in the stock ticker symbol of the company like ‘googl‘ (Google), ‘msft‘ (Microsoft), ‘tsla‘ (Tesla), etc., in the search box.
-You’ll get real-time quotes and other relevant data that can help make investment decisions.
-You can also search Google for [company name] stock
+If you want to check stock information on Google, type in the stock ticker symbol of the company like ‘googl‘ (Google), ‘msft‘ (Microsoft), ‘tsla‘ (Tesla), etc., in the search box.
+You’ll get real-time quotes and other relevant data to help you make investment decisions.
+You can also search Google for [company name] stock, stock:[ticker symbol] or simply to Google Finance.google search stock information

 33. Use the Google Translate Tool

 You can quickly access the Google Translate tool by typing ‘translate‘ in the search box.
 You’ll be able to enter the text that you want to be translated.
-Another way to translate text on Google search is to simply type translate [keyword or sentence] to [language]
+Another way to translate text on Google search is to type translate [keyword or sentence] to [language].
+For example, if you wanted to translate “Hello, how are you?” into French, you would type ‘translate “hello, how are you” to french‘ into the search bar.google search translate tool

 34. Get Directions

-Google search also has a built-in tool to show you directions.
-Just search for ‘directions‘ in the search box, enter the starting point and destination and you’ll have a mini-map showing the directions, distance, estimated time, available routes, etc. You can also use keywords like ‘directions from new orleans to houston‘ and ‘directions from my place to las vegas‘.
+Google Search also has a built-in tool to show you directions.
+Just search for ‘directions‘ in the search box, enter the starting point and destination and you’ll have a mini-map showing the directions, distance, estimated time, available routes, etc. You can also use keywords like ‘directions from new orleans to houston‘ and ‘directions from my place to las vegas‘.get directions on google search

 35. Find Zip Codes for Places